jessicatchan/BucketList/README.md

-# My Personal Project
+# My Personal Project: Bucket List

 ## Task 2

-My application will be a system that records monthly spending habits.
-Users will be able to enter the amount of money spent for each expense category.
-Possible expense categories could include housing, food, transportation, utilities, personal, and savings.
-The system will provide statistics with the proportion of money spent on each category.
-Additionally, it will include a bar chart visualizing the proportion of income spent on each category to make it easy for users to visualize where most of their income goes respective to the given categories.
-Anyone who is making some sort of income may use this application.
-Specifically, this application may be most useful to young adults who may be newly beginning to budget and manage their money.
-This project is interesting to me because as a young adult, I think it is important to start learning how to budget in preparing for the future.
+My application will be a system that stores a person's bucket list.
+Users will be able to enter activities and goals that they want to accomplish.
+The system will keep track of the activities/goals that the user enters in chronological order.
+Users will be able to mark tasks as complete and favourite tasks that they are keen on doing.
+This application is for anyone who wants to keep track of accomplishments and activities that they want to complete.
+I often have a list of ideas and activities that I want to do, however I never write them down and often forget.
+For instance, there are many places that I want to travel to and food places to try.
+Thus, this project is interesting to me because I think it will allow for myself and others to keep track of fun activities for the future!

 ## Task 3

 **User Stories:**
-- As a user, I want to be able to add an expense category to my expense category group
+- As a user, I want to be able to add an activity or goal to my bucket list.
-- As a user, I want to be able to view the list of categories in my expense category group
+- As a user, I want to be able to view the activities and goals on my bucket list.
-- As a user, I want to be able to add an amount of money spent to a category in my expense category group
+- As a user, I want to be able to mark an activity/goal as complete on my bucket list.
-- As a user, I want to be able to visualize statistics on the relative proportion of monthly income is spent on a given expense category.
+- As a user, I want to be able to delete an activity/goal from my bucket list.